-Yandex search algos pay attention to meta tags similarly to Google, however, Yandex is believed to be much stricter.
-It can punish the site even for not so serious mistakes.
+Yandex search algorithms pay attention to meta tags similarly to Google, however, Yandex is believed to be much stricter.
+It can punish the site even for even the smallest mistake with this and on-page SEO.
 It means that if you optimize your tags, you have to do it in a really thorough way.

 There are some things that are peculiar to tags optimization for Yandex.
 Try to follow them to succeed:

 Title and description tags: Titles in Yandex can be slightly longer than in Google, however, to be safe, keep to about 60 characters.
 Descriptions should be about 160 characters.
 Like Google, Yandex can neglect your description and show a different chunk of text on the basis of the query.

 In case your title and description tags are created automatically, check whether they are of good quality.
 If they are not, your pages may disappear from SERPs because the search engine has assumed that they are of poor quality.